 Homeowner’s Troubleshooting Guide to a Broken Heater

 The middle of a cold Manhattan winter is the worst time to find yourself with a broken heater.
-Facing an impending night in the cold can be very stressful.
 However, calling for a furnace repair technician right away isn’t always the best thing to do.
 For one reason, HVAC companies like Standard Plumbing Heating & Air Conditioning will be busy addressing heating problems in homes across Manhattan and surrounding Kansas towns when a cold snap hits.
-Another reason is because the problem may be something you as the homeowner can fix yourself.
+But the problem may be something you can fix yourself.

-There are lots of different issues that could be causing your furnace to not work, including its ignition.
-If you find that the problem is that your furnace is not igniting, there are several things you can do to try and fix the problem yourself.
+There are lots of different issues that could cause your furnace to not work, including its ignition.
+If your furnace is not igniting, there are several things you can do to try and fix the problem.
 These troubleshooting attempts may help you save time, money and keep your family from spending even one night in a freezing house.

 Furnace Ignition Instructions

 Your furnace ignites in one of two ways.
-Therefore, the first step a homeowner should take on a broken furnace that won’t ignite is to find out which ignition source is the one for their unit.
+The first step a homeowner should take on a broken furnace that won’t ignite is to find out which ignition source is the one for their unit.

 Ignition by Pilot Light